 : Completing Schiphol’s dual taxiway system

-Schiphol’s central area is almost completely ringed by a dual taxiway for aircraft, Alpha and Bravo.
+Schiphol’s central area is almost completely ringed by a dual taxiway for aircraft, Alfa and Bravo.
 Both taxiways are usually used in only one direction for arriving and departing traffic.
 Taxiway Quebec, however – to the south of the terminal buildings – is still a single lane.
 Doubling this last section and linking it to the taxiway system will reduce queues, delays, and complex situations for Air Traffic Control.

 stop-start direction changes